balena-io/docs/pages/learn/develop/dockerfile.md

 ---
 title: Define a container
 excerpt: >-
-  Use Dockerfiles to package your {{ $names.company.lower }} services and their dependencies
+  Use Dockerfiles to package your balena services and their dependencies
 ---

 # Define a container

-\{{ $names.company.upper \}} uses [Docker](https://www.docker.com/) containers to manage deployment and updates.
+Balena uses [Docker](https://www.docker.com/) containers to manage deployment and updates.
 You can use one or more containers to package your services with whichever environments and tools they need to run.

 To ensure a service has everything it needs, you'll want to create a list of instructions for building a [container image](https://docs.docker.com/engine/understanding-docker/#/inside-docker).
-Whether the build process is done [on your device](../../../learn/develop/local-mode/), [on your workstation](../../../reference/cli/#build-source), or on the [\{{ $names.company.lower \}} builders](../../../learn/deploy/deployment/), the end result is a read-only image that ends up on your device.
-This image is used by the container engine (balena or Docker, depending on the \{{ $names.os.lower \}} version) to kick off a running container.
+Whether the build process is done [on your device](../../../learn/develop/local-mode/), [on your workstation](../../../reference/cli/#build-source), or on the [balena builders](../../../learn/deploy/deployment/), the end result is a read-only image that ends up on your device.
+This image is used by the container engine (balena or Docker, depending on the balenaOS version) to kick off a running container.

-**Note:** For additional information on working with Dockerfiles with \{{$names.company.lower\}} see the [services masterclass](../../../learn/more/masterclasses/services-masterclass/).
+**Note:** For additional information on working with Dockerfiles with balena see the [services masterclass](../../../learn/more/masterclasses/services-masterclass/).

 ## Dockerfiles